YUXUANHUANG-UCL/AMLS_assignment22_23/README.md

 ```
 python main.py
 ```
-4. The results will be saved in A1, A2, B1 and B2 respectively, and the best model will be saved at the main.py file path.
+4. The results will be output in terminal and saved in A1, A2, B1 and B2 respectively, and the best model will be saved at the main.py file path.

 ## Role of each file
 **main.py** is the file to start the whole process of the assignment.
 It uses the functions provided by **A1.py**, **A2.py**, **B1.py** and **B2.py** to accomplish the classification tasks.